 The community of food allergy advocates has erupted in outrage over a scene in the movie “Peter Rabbit”, released in February, 2018.
 In the scene, a rabbit escapes from a man who is severely allergic to blackberries by throwing his allergen at him, resulting in an anaphylactic reaction.
 Many viewers were concerned that kids would copy this behaviour, whether as bullies or in jest, with life-threatening consequences for those with severe food allergies.
 There were also questions as to why the scene had even made the cut, given its upsetting content.

 As an adult, I’m grateful I don’t have to worry about a school bully capitalizing on my food allergy.
 However, I was sad to see how many people thought portraying an allergy and anaphylaxis like this wasn’t a big deal, or who thought viewers were being oversensitive.
 This reflects the struggles I’ve experienced when explaining the nature of my allergy to other adults.
-I always try to stress how serious it is, especially when asking for accommodation that affects those around me (i.e., asking someone not to eat my allergen when I’m next to them).
+I always try to stress how serious it is, especially when asking for accommodation that affects those around me.
 Unfortunately, some interpret these requests as asking for special treatment or attention.
 Even worse, some ignore them altogether.

 The bottom line is that allergens are a serious physical threat to those with food allergies.
 They should never be used as weapons or to threaten others, no matter how casually, even in a movie.
 Furthermore, no one who has allergies is using them for attention or special treatment.
 We require accommodation that may inconvenience others sometimes, but this accommodation is ultimately necessary for our safety.